- Home

 Using donor eggs

-You will need to find your own donor eggs.
-Your fertility clinic may have an egg bank or you can ask a family member or friend to donate eggs.
+In most cases, eggs are donated by a family member or friend.
+Your fertility clinic may have an egg bank, but there is usually a long waiting list.
 All donors are required to have blood tests, answer questions about their genetic and medical information, and have counselling.

 After the eggs are collected from the donor, they are combined with sperm from your partner or a donor using IVF.
-The embryo will be frozen for a few months and then screened for any infectious diseases before it is transferred into your uterus.
+The embryo is frozen until needed.

 Using donor embryos